calwalker1/D3FileCleaner/README.md

   - Numeric: `_vN` (e.g., `_v1`, `_v2`)
 - Keeps a specified number of most recent versions
 - Preserves files without version numbers
-- Processes multiple directories in sequence
+- Processes multiple directories in sequence (or the root directory if there are no subfolders)
 - Shows detailed file comparison before deletion
 - Multiple confirmation steps for safety